 Barely recovered from the pandemic, and with the U.S. blocking Russian oil plus, other goods and with the invasion of Ukraine, prices, and shortages, don’t seem to ease anytime soon.

 Due to current political or macroeconomic circumstances, there is a big demand for cheaper, fuel-efficient vehicles.
 And, as we covered at the beginning of the article, perhaps electric vehicles are the only and final answer to ride out the future of fluctuating rising fuel prices.

-But, even though this may seem like a good time to buy electric vehicles, consider one particular electric vehicle cost, that was just announced, $170,000 — almost more than half of the average price of a house in the US.
+But, even though this may seem like a good time to buy electric vehicles, consider one particular electric vehicle’s cost, which was just announced: $170,000—almost more than half of the average price of a house in the US.
 Are we ready for 15-year car loans?
 Will electrical vehicles even last 30 years to make up for the cost of rising fuels?

 If history is any indication, other options are worth considering that are affordable, fuel-efficient, and fun to drive.
 In the past year, we saw the return of great legendary sports cars such as the Toyota Supra and the Nissan 370z.

-However, if you are looking for something sporty, family-friendly, fun yet fuel-efficient, according to Hot Cars experts, these are some of the best hot hatches options of 2022-2023 to save money on gas.
+However, if you are looking for something sporty, family-friendly, fun, yet fuel-efficient, according to Hot Cars experts, these are some of the best hot hatchback options of 2022–2023 to save money on gas.

 The top 5 fuel-efficient hot hatches